Sunday - June 28, 2026

 COLLEGE STATION, Texas, March 18 (TNSJou) -- The Texas A&M University's Engineering Experiment Station issued the following news:

 Sickle cell disease (SCD) is the most prevalent inherited blood disorder in the world that affects between 70,000 to 100,000 Americans.
 However, it is considered an orphan disease, meaning it impacts less than 200,000 people nationally, and is therefore underrepresented in therapeutic research.
-A team led by Dr. Abhishek Jain from the Department of Bi . . .
+A team led by Dr. Abhishek Jain from the Department . . .